Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Related Work

 \section{Related Work}

-The conceptual approach of this work, which models the impulse response as a stochastic process, builds upon the seminal statistical characterization of randomly time-variant linear channels by Bello \citep{Bello1963}.
-This foundational research led to widely used models such as the Wide-Sense Stationary Uncorrelated Scattering (WSSUS) channel, which describes a purely random, zero-mean channel process corresponding to the case where $\mu=0$ in our framework \citep{Yoo2005}.
-The Rician fading model is another well-known special case that includes a deterministic, line-of-sight component alongside random, scattered components, which is conceptually analogous to our decomposition of the impulse response $h$ into a non-zero mean component $\mu$ and a stochastic fluctuation $\mathcal{E}$ \citep{Rice1945, Lindsey1964}.
+The conceptual approach of this work, which models the impulse response as a stochastic process, builds upon the seminal statistical characterization of randomly time-varying linear channels by Bello \citep{Bello1963}.
+This foundational research led to widely used models such as the Wide-Sense Stationary Uncorrelated Scattering (WSSUS) channel.
+In our decomposition $h=\mu+\mathcal{E}$, WSSUS is most naturally described by a time-invariant mean, $\mu(t,\tau)=\mu(\tau)$, together with wide-sense stationarity and uncorrelated scattering assumptions on the centered fluctuation process $\mathcal{E}$; the common zero-mean special case is recovered by setting $\mu=0$ \citep{Yoo2005}.
+The Rician fading model is another well-known special case that includes a deterministic, line-of-sight component alongside random, scattered components, which is conceptually analogous to our decomposition of the impulse response $h$ into a non-zero mean component $\mu$ and a stochastic fluctuation $\mathcal{E}$ \citep{SimonAlouini2005}.
 Our framework provides a generalization of these classic models by accommodating a time-varying mean and arbitrary, non-stationary covariance structures.

 Modern Bayesian system identification has moved towards placing priors directly on the impulse response itself.
 A significant development in this area is kernel-based regularization, where the impulse response is modeled as a draw from a Gaussian Process (GP) \citep{Pillonetto2023, Darwish2017}.
 This function-space perspective allows prior knowledge to be encoded via the GP's covariance function, or kernel.
 For instance, specialized "stable kernels" have been designed to enforce physical properties like smooth exponential decay, providing a principled form of regularization that ensures the stability of the identified model \citep{Pillonetto2023}.